Aumni-Fund/aumni-qaa-coding-challenge/README.md

 # **Submission**
 1. Zip your project up.
-2. Upload your zip to http://file.io using the "Upload" button or the cURL commands
+2. Upload your zip to http://file.io using the "Upload" button or the cURL commands (Once uploaded, do not download.
+After the file is downloaded by anyone it is automatically deleted from the site)
-3. Email the file download URL to [Aumni Eng Recruiting](mailto:eng-recruiting@aumni.fund)
+4. Email the file download URL to [Aumni Eng Recruiting](mailto:eng-recruiting@aumni.fund)